shaziasheikh01/EduXpert_Educational_Website/README.md

 # EduXpert_Educational_Website

-# About
+## About
-EduXpert is a responsive multipage educational School website.
+EduXpert is a responsive, multipage educational School website.
 This website has a Home Page, an about page, a course page, and a fully functioning contact form.

 <a href ="https://shaziasheikh01.github.io/EduXpert_Educational_Website/"><strong>➥ Live Demo</strong></a>

 </div>

-# Features
+## Features
 * responsive navbar with an animated menu toggle.
 * responsive categories section.
 * responsive courses section.